 Then, trim any branches that are crossing or developing inward.
-Crossing branches can brush against one another, causing sores in the bark to develop, allowing pests or disease germs to enter.
+Crossing branches can brush against one another, causing sores in the bark to develop and allowing pests or disease germs to enter.

 Once your apricot blossoms have been pollinated and the fruits have reached a diameter of about one inch, thin them to one every three to four inches.

-This frees up the tree's resources to focus on developing the remaining fruits into larger, sweeter treats for you to enjoy!
+This frees up the tree's resources to develop the remaining fruits into larger, sweeter treats for you to enjoy!

 You may need to trim more aggressively if you're cultivating dwarf kinds, which are smaller and less capable of bearing huge amounts of fruit.